 3. Textual (Natural Language)

-Textual data is anything that can be read or written on, such as documents, chats, or posts on social media.
+Textual data is anything that can be read or written, such as documents, chats, or social media posts.
 This is achieved through Natural Language Processing.

 Examples: Chatbots, sentiment analysis, and automated text generation.